ourPLCC/plcc/README.md

 * `<classname>:init` - Constructor.

-As an example, we update our original example by replacing the definition fr WholeExp with this.
+As an example, we update our original example by replacing the definition for WholeExp with this.

 ```java
 WholeExp:import